RobertARandolph/AdmiralBumbleBee.com/Health.md

 OTC:

 * [Acetyl L-Carnitine](https://en.wikipedia.org/wiki/Carnitine) - I cycled through this twice, and it has a significant effect the LFN related symptoms.
+* [Liquorice](https://en.wikipedia.org/wiki/Liquorice) - increases my blood pressure and HR reliably.
+Difficult to use liquorice to maintain as the effect lasts an hour at most, and it's disgusting to me.
 * **X** [CoQ10](https://en.wikipedia.org/wiki/Coenzyme_Q10) - No benefit.
 * **X** [Alpha Lipoic Acid](https://en.wikipedia.org/wiki/Lipoic_acid) - No observed benefit.
 * **X** [PQQ](https://en.wikipedia.org/wiki/Pyrroloquinoline_quinone) - Increase in paresthesia.
 I tried on/off twice and it was not a subtle effect.